Reviewed by Jame Jimenez

 Magazine Bowl Project:

-3. Arrange coiled strips in bowl shape around a form
+- Arrange coiled strips in a bowl shape around a form

-4. Seal entire surface with Mod Podge for durability
+- Seal the entire surface with Mod Podge for durability

-There are 57 different cardboard recycling ideas ranging from simple storage boxes to sophisticated shadow boxes.
+There are dozens of cardboard-recycling ideas ranging from simple storage boxes to sophisticated shadow boxes.
 The key is choosing cardboard weight that matches your project ambition—cereal boxes for lightweight decorations, shipping boxes for structural projects.

 Tip: Old newspapers can be used to make unique wall decorations when you focus on typography and image composition rather than trying to hide the newsprint.